FlatbreadLabs/flatbread/packages/transformer-markdown/README.md

 });
 ```

-Refer to your source plugin's documentation for the `content` property options.
+Refer to your source plugin's documentation for the relevant `content` Flatbread config option.

 ## 🧰 Options